Skip Ribbon Commands

 • EAL (Units 1–4).

-VCE EAL has specific eligibility requirements to enrol in at Units 3 and 4 and students need to apply to complete the study.
+EAL has specific eligibility requirements for enrolment in Units 3 and 4 and students must submit an application in order to be approved to enrol.
 Students planning to enrol in Units 1 and 2 EAL or Bridging EAL or both, and who are considering further study of Units 3 and 4 EAL, are advised to discuss the eligibility requirements with their VCE coordinator before finalising their VCE program.

 EAL requirements